coderhs/hsps.in/content/about.md

 # About Harisankar P S (HsPS)

-I am a free spirited, free thinking, technology and open source software enthusiast.
+I am a free spirited, free thinking, technology and open source enthusiast.
 I have been building web based softwares, some way or the other, for the past 14 years (since 2006).
-Started with customizing PHP scripts like PHP-Fusion, Joomla, Drupal, etc for personal projects, to the present professional developments using Ruby on Rails and React.JS/Vue.Js.
-In between those years, I have also dabbled **[1]** in many technologies such Python, Java, Erlang, Lua, Elixir, Crystal Lang, Go, etc. I love working with servers, orchestrating them to run in unison like a musical symphony.
+Started with customizing PHP scripts like PHP-Fusion, Joomla, Drupal, etc for personal projects, to the present professional development using Ruby on Rails and React.JS/Vue.Js.
+In between those years, I have also dabbled **[1]** in many technologies such as Python, Java, Erlang, Lua, Elixir, Crystal Lang, Go, Typescript, to name a few.

+I love working with servers, orchestrating them to run in unison like a musical symphony.

 {{% admonition info "" %}}
 For some people driving fast cars is whats makes them high, for me its making web app run faster.